Kong Yiji

-"Kong Yiji" (孔乙己 (Kǒng Yǐjǐ)) is a short-story by Lu Xun, the founder of modern Chinese literature.
+"Kong Yiji" (孔乙己 (Kǒng Yǐjǐ)) is a short-story by Lu Xun, a leading figure in modern Chinese literature.
 The story was originally published in the journal New Youth (Chinese: 新青年) in April 1919 and was later included in Lu Xun's first collection of short stories, Call to Arms (Chinese: 吶喊).
 The story's narrator reminisces about Kong Yiji, a pedantic scholar who became the laughing-stock of the tavern where the narrator worked.
-In the end, Kong's legs were broken as punishment for stealing books.
-He is a ridiculous and pathetic character, a symbol for the indifference between people in the old days.
+His character embodies the plight of many low-class scholars, who, despite being members of the upper-class, studied the classics for many years but continuously failed to pass the civil service examination.
+Like Kong Yiji, these scholars were subjected to other people’s indifference and ridicule.
+The story critiques pre-modern China’s imperial examination system which produced people like Kong Yiji.
+In March 2023, the song, “Happy Sunshine Kong Yiji”, was produced by Chinese netizens to satirize the issue of unemployment faced by many Chinese youth.
+The song, which was based on the story, has been used as a meme by unemployed Chinese youth, who see themselves as modern versions of Kong Yiji.